 - Pinhole leaks: Sometimes, a leak in your system won’t be visible to the naked eye.
 If you see the hard water showing up in your condensate return to your boiler, you may have a leak.
 Isolate the suspect heat exchanger from the steam supply and then open the water valve while also opening the condensate wye strainer drain.
 If the water begins to flow out of the strainer, you know you’ve got a failed tube bundle.
 This problem can be disastrous if left unattended.
 Allowing failed tube bundles to leak into your system can be very dangerous, especially if hard water makes it back to your boiler and is left unaddressed for a prolonged period of time.

 You don’t have to shoulder the burden of checking your tube bundles for leaks alone.
-Call the professionals at Cooney Technologies if you need assistance with diagnosing the problem and finding the right parts for repair or replacement tube bundles.
+Call the professionals at Cooney Coil & Energy if you need assistance with diagnosing the problem and finding the right parts for repair or replacement tube bundles.